Best Free CRM Tools for Small Business 2026: 8 Top Picks Compared

 Q: Can I migrate my data if I switch CRMs later?

-Most CRMs support CSV import/export, so switching is possible — but it's rarely painless, especially if you've been using a CRM for a year or more and have complex data relationships built up.
+Most CRMs support CSV import/export, so switching is possible — but it's rarely painless.
+If you've been using a CRM for a year or more with complex data relationships, moving gets harder.
 HubSpot and Zoho both have solid migration tools.
 The honest advice: spend a bit of time thinking about your data structure before you start, so moving later isn't a complete nightmare.
-Future you will be grateful.
+Future you will thank you.

 Q: Do free CRMs include email marketing?

-Rarely, which is why Agile CRM stands out so much.
+Rarely, which is why Agile CRM stands out.
 They offer up to 5,000 emails/month on their free plan — that's a real email marketing allowance, not a token gesture.
 Bitrix24 includes limited email marketing too.
 HubSpot includes some email tools, but meaningful campaign functionality requires a paid plan.

 Q: Is HubSpot really free forever, or is that going to change?

-HubSpot's free CRM has been genuinely free since 2014 — that's over a decade — and shows no signs of changing.
+HubSpot's free CRM has been genuinely free since 2014 — over a decade — and shows no signs of changing.
 Their business model depends on upselling their paid marketing, sales, and service hubs, which means keeping the CRM free is actually in their interest.
-That said, their paid add-ons can creep up fast if you start activating features across multiple hubs, so keep an eye on what you're turning on.
+That said, their paid add-ons can creep up fast if you start turning on features across multiple hubs, so keep an eye on what you're activating.

 Q: How many contacts do I actually need a CRM to handle?

 For most small businesses just starting out, somewhere between 1,000–2,500 contacts is plenty for the first year or two.
-HubSpot and Zoho (both unlimited on free plans) give you room to grow without ever stressing about hitting a ceiling — which is one big reason they dominate this category.
+HubSpot and Zoho (both unlimited on free plans) give you room to grow without stressing about hitting a limit — which is one big reason they dominate this category.